-Christmas lights with a twist—A lot of people drive around and look at Christmas lights, but when my friend Carra’s family does it they prepare a small gift for the house their family votes has the best lights and then deliver to the family’s doorstep with a Christmas card!
+We love bundling up to look at Christmas lights–armed with Christmas songs and hot cocoa!
+One way we learned to make it extra fun is to prepare a small gift for the house the family votes has the BEST lights and then deliver the gift to the family’s doorstep with a Christmas card!

-A book a night–Collect 25 Christmas books, wrap them up, and unwrap one a day leading up to Christmas.
-We are working on expanding our Christmas book collection, here are a few of our favorites and recommended titles!
+Collect 25 Christmas books, wrap them up, and unwrap one a day leading up to Christmas.
+We are working on expanding our Christmas book collection, here are some great Christmas books to read together over the holidays!

 - The Best Christmas Pageant Ever (guaranteed to make you weep!)